apache/flink/docs/content/docs/dev/table/hiveCompatibility/hiveDialect/Queries/overview.md

 The `ORDER BY` clause is used to return the result rows in a sorted manner in the user specified order.
-Different from [SORT BY]({{< ref "docs/dev/table/hiveCompatibility/hiveDialect/Queries/sort-cluster-distribute-by" >}}#sort-by), `ORDER BY` clause guarantees a total order in the output.
+Different from [SORT BY]({{< ref "docs/dev/table/hiveCompatibility/hiveDialect/Queries/sort-cluster-distribute-by" >}}#sort-by), `ORDER BY` clause guarantees a global order in the output.

 {{< hint warning >}}
 **Note:**